Solutions > New Future of Work >

 Easy Virtual Drug Test Helps People Get Back to Work

 We are excited to offer a quick and easy-to-use candidate or back-to-work employee drug testing option for customers eager to expedite their return to business as usual following the COVID-19 global health crisis.
 Our virtual candidate drug test offering* is performed by a simple mouth swab collection and reading that can be conducted over video chat with your candidates or the employees your organization is ready to bring back to work.

-Just ship the device to your potential candidates or existing employees, schedule a video chat (Skype, Zoom, etc.) with your wellness or HR team member and have him or her observe the individual taking the non-invasive oral test to determine if the candidate or employee’s test is negative.
+Just ship the drug testing device to your potential candidates or existing employees, schedule a video chat (Skype, Zoom, etc.) with your wellness or HR team member and have him or her observe the individual taking the non-invasive oral drug test to determine if the candidate or employee’s test is negative.

-If the drug screening test results read negative, no further action is needed, and the individual can be considered ready for work.
-If the screening results read presumptive positive or inconclusive, the employee or candidate will need to visit a drug testing facility in person to provide a urine sample.
+If the employee drug screening test results are negative, no further action is needed, and the individual can be considered ready for work.
+If the drug screening results read presumptive positive or inconclusive, the employee or candidate will need to visit an on-site drug testing facility in person to provide a urine sample.

-This innovative solution not only addresses the need to get people hired or back to work quickly, it also eliminates the significant time delays that can come with lab scheduling and travel time.
+This innovative drug testing solution not only addresses the need to get people hired or back to work quickly, it also eliminates the significant time delays that can come with lab scheduling and travel time.

 Easily ensure your employees and candidates are ready to work while limiting the risk to your business and your brand with our virtual drug test offering.